Criminal offences we don't investigate

 Protected cautions and convictionsBack to top

-Nurses and midwives need to let us know if they receive a caution or conviction, unless this is for a protected offence.
+Nurses, midwives and nursing associates need to let us know if they receive a caution or conviction, unless the caution or conviction is protected.

 Protected cautions and convictions are defined differently across the UK.